11. "Be yourself." ❤️

-The first day of school is full of change—summer is over, waking up early is the new norm and your kids are away from home in a new environment.
-With all these changes during back to school season, kids need your support more than ever before.
+The first day of school is full of change—summer is over and waking up early is the new norm, for starters.
+But starting the school year during a pandemic is a whole new level of transition.
+Whether your children are starting the school year doing remote learning, homeschooling, in-person instruction or some hybrid mix, kids need your support more than ever before.
 It's important that the positive phrases you say to your children become their inner voice.

 Kids need to understand four simple things on the first day of school: